sandy1618/sandy_knowledge/Private Cloud Setup Knowledge/TrueNAS Knowledge/NEXTCLOUD_ON_TRUENAS.md

 ├─ Admin Username: admin
 ├─ Admin Password: [strong password - SAVE THIS!]
 ├─ Admin Email: admin@yourdomain.com
-└─ Nextcloud Host: cloud.home.local (or your domain)
+└─ Nextcloud Host: 192.168.1.10 (your TrueNAS IP)
+   (or cloud.yourdomain.com if you have a domain)

 Timezone: America/New_York (or your timezone)
 ```

+**Important - Host Field**:
+- Enter your TrueNAS IP address (e.g., `192.168.1.10`)
+- This sets the trusted domain for Nextcloud
+- You can add more domains later in Nextcloud config
+- If using remote access, enter your domain name

 #### Database Configuration
 ```